CodePartnersMD/MD301-02/03-flexbox-templating/lab/LAB.md

+#TL;DR;
+- Work on the same repository as lab 2
+- Check out a new branch
+- Use Flexbox for styling images
+- Implement Pagination(see Feature #1 below)
+- implement sorting method(see feature #3 below)

-# Lab 03: Flexbox and templating
+# Lab 03: Flexbox

 ## Configuration